kparc/kcc/README.md

 1146 1224 1302.
 ```

 Don't worry if these challenges were less effortless than the previous.
-Thinking in adverbs, even if a bit confusing at the start, quilckly becomes a habit - and definitely not more convoluted and error-prone than thinking in imperative loops.
+Thinking in adverbs, even if a bit confusing at the start, quickly becomes a habit - and definitely not more convoluted and error-prone than thinking in nested imperative loops.

 ## proverbs